TKForgeron/INFOMPROM/notes.md

 - choose 1:
 	1. How does time affect the process? (are there patterns in time, e.g., faster processing in weekends)
 	2. What are the bottlenecks in the process?

+### Lecture May 25
+- ATS approach doesn't take in long term dependencies.
+So if, e.g., there is a correlation between {time it took to get from activity A to B} and {time remaining if you have just executed D}, this is not captured in the model/taken advantage of in the prediction. <-- could be stated in limitations section, or attempts could be done to tackle this.